tsokac2/newirishlife3.3/README.md

 * All files in the above folders **MUST** be named with the following naming conventions: `_filename.scss`

 ## # [NODE.JS](https://nodejs.org/en/)
-* Use for NPM `package.jsno` file implemetation in to project root
+* Use for NPM `package.json` file implemetation in to project root

 ## # [NPM](https://www.npmjs.com/)
 * Package manager - Use package - `node-sass`